 OAS Survey results are reported for three composite measures and two global items:

 - Patient's Willingness to Recommend HOPD or ASC to Family or Friends

-Development of the CAHPS Hospice Survey
+Development of the CAHPS OAS Survey

 Initial instrument development.
 The goal of the survey development process was to identify and include dimensions of care that patients and other consumers want or need to inform their choice of an HOPD or ASC.
 This process included:

 - Reviewing surveys submitted as a result of a public call for measures.